openshift/training/09-Templates-Quickstarts-Instant-Apps.md

 ## Create an Instance of the Template
 In the web console, logged in as `joe`, find the "Quickstart" project, and then hit the "Add to Project" button.
+We've seen this page before.
+This time, we're going to use the  "Instant Apps" section.

-We've seen this page before, but now it contains something new -- an additional "instant app(lication)".
-An instant app is a "special" kind of template (relaly, it just has the "instant-app" tag).
-The idea behind an "instant app" is that, when creating an instance of the template, you will have a fully functional application.
+An instant app is a "special" kind of template (really, it just has the "instant-app" tag).
+The idea behind an "Instant App" is that, when creating an instance of the template, you will have a fully functional application.
 In this example, our "instant" app is just a simple key-value storage and retrieval webapp.
 You may have noticed that there were already several instant apps loaded.
 The installer set these up.

-Click "quickstart-keyvalue-application"
+Next to "Instant Apps" click "See all" and then click "quickstart-keyvalue-application".

 The next page that you will see is the template "configuration" page.
 This is where you can specify certain options for how the application components will be